samuraitruong/asp-data-generator/README.md

 - callback will be come back, the access token will be retreived and store as myob.json file

 ### Generate data
+if the connection are multiple org, xero m

 ### QBO